AlikornSause/Notes-on-QIN-F21-PRO/README.md

 # Notes on QIN F21 PRO
 ## Disclaimer
 I am an amateur, and everything I say here should be taken with a grain of salt.
 The information presented here was gathered through my research and from the amazing [XDA Forums](https://xdaforums.com/)!
 I do not take responsibility for bricking your device, losing your data, or any other issues that may arise.
 The information presented here **might not be 100% true** and some of it is my subjective opinion.
-If in any case I am wrong i would greatly appreciate your feedback so that everything here be a great source of info for other people.
+If in any case I am wrong i would greatly appreciate your feedback so that everything here to be a great source of info for other people.

-It is very possible that you will encounter difficulties when rooting, flashing custom ROMs, or modifying your device.
+You may and probably will encounter difficulties when rooting, flashing custom ROMs, or modifying your device.
 However, the good news is that there is a lot of support online, and most mistakes have already been made and fixed.
 Good luck hacking!

 ---